-Create a research intervention to track and improve children’s adherence to best brushing
+Create a research intervention to track and improve children’s adherence to best brushing and flossing practices?

 Brushing and flossing are two daily habits that children must learn at a young age, however 21% of children 6 to 10 have had dental caries in their permanent teeth.
 Understanding health behavior and the effects of interventions on behavior change has been historically difficult because of the nuances of a person’s life away from their doctors office.
 The ability to study the day-to-day changes only came about with the rise of smart devices and their capacity to collect data on-the-go.
 The Stanford HABIT Lab was interested in utilizing smartphones to understand patient adherence to healthcare recommendations by focusing on one non-invasive health habit, brushing and flossing and one specific usergroup, children.

 Kids can pick a tooth pet, canine, bicuspid, premolar or molar, and care for it by logging their brushing and flossing every day.
 They can keep track of their pets happiness and purchase multiplier accessories.

 Need: Kids need a way empathize with their dental hygiene in a fun way.

 Kids can join teams with their friends to keep track of everyone's progress and compete against other teams.